Paramedics in the United States: Education

 Paramedic education programs can be as short as six months or as long as four years.
 An associate degree program is two years, often administered through a community college.
 Degree programs are an option, with two-year associate degree programs being most common, although four-year bachelor's degree programs exist.
 In contrast to Commonwealth countries such as Canada, the United Kingdom, Australia and New Zealand, generally the minimum education is a two- to three-year degree at an accredited college or university for the entry-level paramedic, with four-year or even graduate degrees becoming the preferred credential in such jurisdictions.
 Many paramedic programs in the United States are through adult career and technical schools that provide a certificate of completion upon completion of the program.
 All programs must meet the current national standard curriculum.
 The institutions offering such training vary greatly across the country in terms of programs and requirements, and each must be examined by the prospective student in terms of both content and requirements where they hope to practice.

-Regardless of education, all students must meet the same state requirements to take the certification exams, including the National Registry exams which consist of a psychomotor skills practical examination and a Computer Based Testing (CBT).
-In addition, most locales require that paramedics attend ongoing refresher courses and continuing medical education to maintain their license or certification.
+Regardless of education, all students must meet the same state requirements to take the certification exams.
+Most states also require passing the National Registry exam, which use Computer Based Testing (CBT).

+Most locales and the national registry require that paramedics attend ongoing refresher courses and continuing medical education to maintain their license or certification.

 In addition to state and national registry certifications, most paramedics are required to be certified in pediatric advanced life support, pediatric prehospital care or pediatric emergencies for the prehospital provider, prehospital trauma life support; international trauma life support, and advanced cardiac life support.
 These additional requirements have education and certification from organizations such as the American Heart Association.